Steamroller Productions

 Steamroller Productions is a Los Angeles-based production company started by Steven Seagal in 1990.
 When Seagal became partners with Julius R. Nasso, it was known as Seagal/Nasso Productions between 1994 and 2000.
 This partnership ended in 2002 after Nasso was arrested by the FBI and subsequently charged with the extortion of Seagal, a crime for which Nasso served 10 months in prison.

 The company was known as Luminocity Productions from 2001 to 2005.

-In addition to films, the company has produced Seagal's TV series Steven Seagal: Lawman and album Mojo Priest.
+In addition to films, the company has produced Seagal's TV series Steven Seagal: Lawman, True Justice and album Mojo Priest.